A PivotTable can be created from imported MySQL tables, views, stored procedures, or the entire Excel Data Model.

 In Excel versions before Excel 2013, only a PivotTable for each imported table or view can be created.
 This is because a single PivotTable for the entire Excel Data Model requires that the tables are related to each other.
 If Excel relationships cannot be created, then this type of PivotTable cannot be created.
 In these cases, the Import Data dialog looks similar to the figure that follows.

-Clicking Why is this option disabled? displays an information dialog with an explanation of the disabled controls.
+Clicking Why is this option disabled? displays an information dialog (see the next figure) with an explanation of the disabled controls.

-Our next example uses all tables in our schema.
-You can manually choose each table or use Control + A in the database objects list to select them all.
-When clicking , the Import Data dialog appears as shown below.
-We need to check the Create a PivotTable option, which by default its drop-down is set to for all the tables in the data model.
+The next figure shows an example that uses all tables in the schema.
+You can choose each table manually or use Control + A in the database objects list to select them all.
+When clicking , the Import Data dialog appears as shown in the example.
+Confirm that the Create a PivotTable check box is selected and is set to for all the tables in the data model.
 Keep that value.

-When clicking PivotTable Fields window., the data in all of the selected tables is imported to Excel, its Data Model and Excel relationships are created, and a new worksheet is created that contains a PivotTable with all of the tables that were imported.
-This is demonstrated in the screenshot below, and notice that all tables are listed in the
+When clicking PivotTable Fields window., the data in all of the selected tables are imported to Excel, the Data Model and Excel relationships are created, and a new worksheet is created that contains a PivotTable with all of the tables that were imported.
+This combination is demonstrated in the figure that follows.
+Note that all tables are listed in the

-You can also configure the Create a PivotTable drop-down list the for each imported table or view, which in turn will create a PivotTable for each of the imported tables or views, as opposed to creating a single PivotTable for all of them.
+You can also configure the Create a PivotTable drop-down list the for each imported table or view (see the next figure), which in turn creates a PivotTable for each of the imported tables or views, as opposed to creating a single PivotTable for all of them.